Roger S. H. Schulman

-Roger S. H. Schulman is an American film and television screenwriter and producer.
+Roger S. H. Schulman is an American screenwriter and film producer.
 He co-wrote the animated feature Shrek, for which he won the British Academy Award for Best Adapted Screenplay and was nominated for an Oscar for Best Writing (Adapted Screenplay).

 Education

 A native of Brooklyn, NY, he graduated from Brooklyn College with a degree in English.
+MS Journalism, Columbia University Graduate School of Journalism.

 Career

 He co-wrote the animated feature Balto for executive producer Steven Spielberg, and wrote Mulan II and The Jungle Book 2 for Walt Disney Pictures.
 He developed and wrote the screenplay for an animated feature about the true story of a tortoise who befriends a baby hippo after the 2004 tsunami.
 The film has not yet been made.
 He also had written an unproduced version of Jungle Cruise, a screenplay for Disney, inspired by the theme park attraction, slated to star Tom Hanks and Tim Allen.